Meet The Team

 Debbie Evans

-She has always been drawn to supporting those with additional barriers to finding work, learning, and volunteering and prides herself on working in a client-centred way and treating people as individuals with unique skills and attributes who just need extra support to achieve their goals.
+She has always been drawn to supporting those with additional barriers to finding work, learning, and volunteering and pride myself on working in a client-centred way and treating people as individuals with unique skills and attributes who just need extra support to achieve their goals.

-As a dyslexic she knows the struggles of accessing and achieving education and the frustration of wanting to learn new skills with a learning disability – she sees this as a strength as can empathise with those who struggle.
-Despite the difficulties she has encountered she is a qualified adult tutor and careers advisor.
+As a dyslexic, she knows the struggles of accessing and achieving education and the frustration of wanting to learn new skills with a learning disability – she see this as a strength as can empathise with those who struggle.
+Despite the difficulties she has encountered, she is a qualified adult tutor and careers advisor.

-She has always enjoyed working in the third sector and has secured two jobs in the past, having started in organisations as a volunteer, and is all too aware of the value volunteering has to enhance employability.
+She has always enjoyed working in the third sector and has secured two jobs in the past, having started in organisations as a volunteer – she is all too aware of the value volunteering has to enhance employability.

-In her spare time she enjoy days out with friends visiting places of interest, doing art and craft activities, pub quizzes.
-She’s also a carer for her mum to help her to stay independent in her later years.
+In her spare time she enjoys days out with friends visiting places of interest, doing art and craft activities and pub quizzes.
+She is also a carer for her mum to help her to stay independent in her later years.

 Kirsty Staunton